 Mahé is the largest island of the Seychelles and, along with several other islands, forms what are known as the ‘inner islands’.
 These islands are mostly formed from steep granite boulders covered with luscious vegetation and surrounded by sparkling turquoise waters.
 But the boulders aren’t only impressive on land – they form a distinctive part of the underwater topography too.

-In contrast, the outer islands, which can be hundreds of kilometres from Mahé, are surrounded by pristine coral reefs, largely untouched by humans.
+In contrast, the outer islands are surrounded by pristine coral reefs, largely untouched by humans.
+These islands can be hundreds of kilometres from Mahé.

 You can hop around the inner islands via ferries or short flights, but if you want to head to the outer islands you’ll have to book yourself on to a private flight (or a very long boat ride).
 There are also liveaboard options in the Seychelles – more on that later!